home-assistant/architecture/adr/0014-home-assistant-supervised.md

 - The operating system is dedicated to running Home Assistant Supervised.
 - All system dependencies are installed according to the manual.
 - No additional software, outside of the Home Assistant ecosystem, is installed.
-- Docker needs to be correctly configured to use overlayfs2 storage, journald as the logging driver, and cgroup v1.
+- Docker needs to be correctly configured to use overlayfs2 storage, journald as the logging driver with Container name as Tag, and cgroup v1.
 - NetworkManager is installed and enabled in systemd.
+- Systemd journal gateway is enabled and mapped into supervisor as `/run/systemd-journal-gatewayd.sock`

 In case any abnormality is detected that prevents Home Assistant from functioning, the Home Assistant Supervisor will report this to the user and block updates to prevent installations from breaking.